|

 of running costs and relative safety.

-How is the Artificial Smoke produced?
+How is the artificial smoke produced?

 Inside our smoke machines the smoke chemical is heated above